-For a detailed list of reasons why a lawful permanent resident can be placed into removal proceedings, see “Grounds of Deportability: When Legal U.S. Residents Can Be Removed.”
+For a detailed list of reasons why a lawful permanent resident can be placed into removal proceedings, see Grounds of Deportability: When Legal U.S. Residents Can Be Removed.

-If you are a lawful permanent resident and find yourself in removal proceedings, you may be eligible for a form of relief called cancellation of removal for lawful permanent residents.
+If you are a lawful permanent resident and find yourself in removal proceedings, you might be eligible for a form of relief called cancellation of removal for lawful permanent residents.
 This relief is available only for people in Immigration Court, before an Immigration Judge.
 It allows you to retain your green card.
 In order to succeed, however, you must prove that you:

-To qualify for cancellation of removal for lawful permanent residents, you must have continually resided in the U.S. for at least seven years after being admitted in any status and before the "stop-time rule" is triggered.
-The stop-time rule is triggered by your either:
+To qualify for cancellation of removal for lawful permanent residents, you must have continually resided in the United States for at least seven years after being admitted in any status and before the "stop-time rule" is triggered.

-The Notice to Appear will list the charges against you – the reason you are inadmissible or deportable.
+The Notice to Appear will list the charges against you (the reason you are inadmissible or deportable).

-Once the government files the Notice to Appear with the Immigration Court, the so-called "clock" counting your presence in the U.S. stops running.
+Once the U.S. government files the Notice to Appear with the Immigration Court, the so-called "clock" counting your presence in the U.S. stops running.
 If you haven't reached seven years by that point, you are not eligible for cancellation of removal.

 A full list of aggravated felonies is found in I.N.A. §101(a)(43).

 Cancellation of removal is a "one-time only" form of relief.
-If you have been granted cancellation of removal (either non-lawful permanent resident or lawful permanent resident) or relief under form I.N.A. §212(c) in the past, you are ineligible.
+If you have been granted cancellation of removal (either non-lawful permanent resident or lawful permanent resident) or relief under I.N.A. §212(c) in the past, you are ineligible.

 In order to be granted cancellation of removal, you must demonstrate to the Immigration Judge that you merit relief as a matter of discretion.
 That means that you must show not just that you meet the basic legal requirements, but that you deserve relief when your story is viewed in a personal and subjective way.
-For further details on how to establish this, see “How to Apply for Cancellation of Removal (LPR).”
+For further details on how to establish this, see How to Apply for Cancellation of Removal (LPR).